vsoch/forward/README.md

 `bash resume.sh jupyter`

+## Debugging

 ### Connection refused after start.sh finished

 Sometimes you can get connection refused messages after the script has started up.
 Just wait up to a minute and then refresh the opened web page, and this should fix the issue.

+### Terminal Hangs when after start.sh

+Sometimes when you have changes in your network, you would need to reauthenticate.
+In the same way you might get a login issue here, usually opening a new shell resolves the hangup.

+## How do I contribute?

+First, please read the [contributing docs](CONTRIBUTING.md).
+Generally, you will want to:

+ - fork the repository to your username
+ - clone your fork
+ - checkout a new branch for your feature, commit and push
+ - add your name to the CONTRIBUTORS.md
+ - issue a pull request!

 ## Adding new sbatch scripts